kfix/MacPin/README.md

 ```

 ## Hacking MacPin
 Its written in Swift using WKWebView and NSTabViewController with a fully programmatic NIB-less UI layout.
-You need Xcode installed on OSX Yosemite to get the Swift compiler and Cocoa headers.
+You need Xcode installed on OSX to get the Swift compiler and Cocoa headers.
 Otherwise `$EDITOR` and `make` are your fork and knife.

 ```